-Baked Vegetable Bird’s Nests are loaded with zucchini, carrots, onion and baby spinach.
+Baked Vegetable Bird’s Nests are loaded with zucchini, carrots, onion, and baby spinach.
 The carrots and zucchini are julienned and then combined with sliced onion and baby spinach to form these cute little vegetable bird’s nests, then baked until golden and crispy.

-Trader Joe’s Vegetable Bird’s Nests are very tasty, loaded with mostly onions with a few shredded carrots and touch of kale.

-I decided to make my own version of these vegetable bird’s nests.
+Trader Joe’s Vegetable Bird’s Nests are very tasty, loaded with mostly onions and with only a few shredded carrots and a touch of kale.
+So I decided to make my own version of these vegetable bird’s nests.

-First, I added more vegetables to balance out the flavors, zucchini was added along with some baby spinach.
+First, I added more vegetables to balance out the flavors, adding more zucchini along with some baby spinach.

 She recommended I mix the vegetables with egg whites, but I realized that wasn’t enough and needed to combine the eggs with something else.
-Parmesan cheese, flour and panko bread crumbs was added to do the trick, they worked very nicely.
+Parmesan cheese, flour, and panko bread crumbs were added to do the trick, they worked very nicely.

-They’re festive enough to serve at a party as appetizers or serve as a elegant vegetable side dish for a dinner party.
+They’re festive enough to serve at a party as appetizers or serve as an elegant vegetable side dish for a dinner party.